This 'Stranger Things' Couple Is Red Carpet Gold

 Of course, the series never truly cemented their romantic ties, or clarified what happened between Nancy and Steve, for that matter.
 Aside from that one hookup, Jancy didn't really address their relationship.
 Maybe they're just not that into labels?
 It's also possible that it's hard to have the "what are we" talk while you're trying to save a town from total destruction.
 Hopefully, we'll get some much-needed clarity in season 3.

-In the meantime, I hope these two are having fun travelling the globe without the pressure of having to fend off swarms of ravenous demodogs.
+In the meantime, I hope these two are having fun traveling the globe without the pressure of having to fend off swarms of ravenous demodogs.

 Advertisement